timescale/docs/cloud/disk-management.md

 <procedure>

-### Procedure: Enabling read-write access on an individual session
+### Enabling read-write access on an individual session
 1. Connect to your database using `psql` and turn off read-only protection for the current session:
     ```sql